1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: He adopted the imperial title after his victories.

-35. The Pandyas annexed Sri Lanka under:
+35. The Pandyas annexed Sri Lanka under ____________.

 A) Maravarman Sundara Pandya I